-The political trouble in Thailand has brought Thailand into the news a lot lately.
+The political trouble in Thailand has brought the country into the news a lot lately.
 Because of the trouble, tourists are fleeing the country and not coming back, despite all the great reasons to visit Thailand.
 Tourist bookings are way down, with some hotels reporting an occupancy rate as low as 20%.
 December is normally one of the busiest months in Thailand because of the holidays.
-Yet even the backpacker area of Khao San Road was deserted this weekend during a time when it is normally bristling with people.
-(As of 2012, these issues are no longer relevant, but the reasons to visit have not changed.
+Yet even the backpacker area of Khao San Road was deserted this weekend during a time when it’s normally bustling with people.
+(As of 2012, these issues are no longer relevant, but the reasons to visit haven’t changed.
 Thailand is one of my favorite countries, and you should visit if you can.)

 Don’t let the news scare you.
 The protests never seep into the daily life of Thailand.
-Prices are being slashed and if cost wasn’t reason enough to come here, here are seven things to do in Thailand that given you plenty of reason to come visit:
+Prices are being slashed, but if cost wasn’t reason enough to come here, here are seven things to do in Thailand that give you plenty of reason to come visit:

-The capital of Thailand, Bangkok is a crazy city that moves at a lightning fast pace.
+The capital of Thailand, Bangkok, is a crazy city that moves at a lightning-fast pace.
 I didn’t like the city when I first came here, but after living here, I see how wonderful it really is.
-There is always something going on, the food is great (make sure you eat the street food), the traffic terrible, and parties amazing.
-The locals here are very friendly and because of all the travelers and expats living here, it’s a very international city.
+There’s always something going on, the food is great (make sure you eat the street food), and the parties are amazing.
+The locals are very friendly, and because of all the travelers and expats living here, it’s a very international city.
 You’ll never be bored in Bangkok.

-Thailand beaches and islands are some of the best and most beautiful in the world.
-A picture is worth a thousand words, and this photo proves why you should visit Thailand better than any words I could say.
+Thailand’s beaches and islands are some of the best and most beautiful in the world.
+A picture’s worth a thousand words, and this photo proves why you should visit Thailand better than any words I could say.
 Some of my favorite islands in Thailand are Ko Lipe, Ko Lanta, Ko Samet, and Ko Phangan (where you’ll find the famous Full Moon Party).

 Trekking in northern Thailand gives you great views of the lush tropical jungles, the wildlife, and the hill tribes, and an appreciation for the landscape.
-There’s nothing like slushing through a tropical jungle and nurturing your inner explorer.
-Some of the best trekking can be found way up north near Chiang Rai, in Khao Yai park, and Khao Sok, which is famous for its caves and limestone.
+There’s nothing like slushing through a tropical jungle to nurture your inner explorer.
+Some of the best trekking can be found way up north near Chiang Rai, in Khao Yai park, and in Khao Sok, which is famous for its caves and limestone.

 The sites of Sukothai, Lopburi, and Ayutthaya are windows into Thailand’s historic past, with ruins dating back centuries.
 Visit ruins from when Thailand was ruled by the Khmer and the Burmese and when Thailand ruled them.
-These cities dot the center of Thailand so are perfect as a way to hop, skip, and jump your way to Chiang Mai and see the rural countryside.
+These cities dot the center of Thailand, so they’re a perfect way to hop, skip, and jump your way to Chiang Mai and see the rural countryside.

 Thailand has some of the best dive sites in the world.
-The diving near Phuket, Ko Tao, Similian Islands, and Surin Islands is famous for brightly colored fish and coral.
-It’s also one of the cheapest places in the world to learn if you have been thinking about it.
+The diving near Phuket, Ko Tao, the Similian Islands, and the Surin Islands is famous for brightly colored fish and coral.
+Thailand is also one of the cheapest places in the world to learn to dive.
 I find the diving near Ko Lanta and in the Similian Islands to be the best, as the reefs are better preserved.